hvaandres/IT-6780-Secure-Coding/HW1/readme.md

 <h2>Discussion Questions</h2>
 <p>
-As part of the assignment, students are asked to consider questions that arise during implementation.
-Example questions include:
+As part of the assignment, We need to consider questions for this type of assignment and my questions are the following:
 </p>
 <ol>
   <li>How should the program handle invalid input (e.g., non-numeric values)?</li>